Choosing a .NET Console UI Library

 • XenoAtom.Terminal.UI uses a single cell buffer with reactive invalidation and frame-to-frame diffing.
 Has the most sophisticated color system with true RGBA alpha blending in linear color space.
 But no per-window buffers or compositor pipeline.

-• SharpConsoleUI gives each window its own character buffer, then composites them together.
+• SharpConsoleUI gives each window its own character buffer, then composites them together with per-cell RGBA alpha blending (0-255 Porter-Duff).
 The PreBufferPaint hook fires before controls paint (for backgrounds, gradients, game rendering), controls render on top, then PostBufferPaint fires for effects (blur, fade, glow, transitions).
+Controls like TableControl support row-level animations (flash, highlight, fade-out removal) driven by the compositor's animation manager.
 This pipeline is unique -- no other .NET TUI framework exposes it.

 Gradient Backgrounds